-- Protective gloves - Protective work clothing - 1.
-Press the Enter key to open the menu. - 2.
-Select the menu items $\rightarrow$ Pump $\rightarrow$ Pump Level. - ▶ The pump levels 1 to 8 are displayed.
+- 1. Press the Enter key to open the menu. - 2.
+Select the menu items \rightarrow Pump \rightarrow Pump Level. - ▶ The pump levels 1 to 8 are displayed.
 The currently active pump level is displayed inverted. - 3.
 Select one of the pump levels displayed. - ► The selected pump level is activated automatically.
 It does not have to be activated separately. - 4.
 With the [ESC] softkey, you return to the home window, or, with the left arrow key [<], you return to the Pump menu.

-5.11 Set bypass
+5.12 Set bypass